juharris/switch-remoteplay/server/README.md

 You can change the controller type, the port used by the socket service, and the log level.

+# Networking Setup
+The client webpage in your browser will need to know the address of the server.

+## Same Network
+You will need the local IP address or hostname of your device running the server.
+Your public IP address will likely not work.
+On linux, you can run `hostname` and you should get what you need.
+For example, on a Rapsberry Pi, it my just be "raspberrypi".
+Once the server has started, you can enter http://raspberrypi:5000 (5000 for the default port) as the "Server Address" on the client page.
+If you just have the local network IP address (usually starts with `192.168`), then enter that as the server address, for example: `http://192.168.2.17:5000`.

+## Over the Internet
+Do this if you are connecting to a server on another network, for example, your friend's Switch and server device at their house.
+The person with the Switch and running the server will need to find their public IP address.
+One way to do this is for this person to open https://ifconfig.me and check what is says for "IP Address".
+They will also have to make sure to set up "port forwarding" in their router settings so that requests from outside of their local network get mapped to the server.

+You might be able to avoid port forwarding if you use [ngrok](https://ngrok.com/) but it might not be as secure and will likely reduce speed.

 # API
 This sections discusses the format of commands that the server expects.
 This section is useful for developers and people writing macros.